 Direct mail is great for targeting a specific area.
 Ideally, your office location is within your target area.
-If you focus your practice on being a "Chandler attorney", you may want to use a mass mailing service to reach the zip codes within the area in which you are targeting your focus.
+If you focus your practice on being a "Chandler attorney", you may want to use a mass mailing service to reach Publication of the State Bar of Arizona © 2017 All Rights Reserved.

+the zip codes within the area in which you are targeting your focus.
 This can be great way to make your mark within a community at a relatively low cost expense.
 Key is the number of households to which the mailing is distributed, and how likely is your potential client to read the mailing.
 These are evaluations you must give great thought to before entering into any type of advertising campaign.
 Just like all advertising you pay a premium for placement within the print mailer.
 The typical pricing ranges from 5 to 15 cents per thousand, depending on total buy (how many households you market to) and placement.
 As always, the more you buy the better price you will be offered.